 Again, use it only for sharing among low-data-usage friends.

 Staying connected when travelling doesn't have to be expensive.
 Adhering to all the advises above, you can safely get the lowest data plan available (100-250 MB) when travelling.
 Use data only when needed.

 If you are prudent, you may not be just reducing data roaming charges when travelling, you save on mobile data charges when at home too.

 The 15 ways mentioned above are "hard factors" involving mainly device settings, networks and the apps used.
-There are also "soft factors" — all about YOU — that can further save data charges: 6 Things YOU will Do to Hike Data Roaming Charges.
+There are also "soft factors" — all about YOU — that can further save data charges.